The Paris Agreement: A Focus on Article 6

 Article 6.8

 The final mechanism of Article 6 is the only one not centered around markets: it incorporates all international voluntary cooperation that doesn’t involve the buying and selling of carbon dioxide savings.
 It creates a ‘formal framework for climate cooperation between countries’ which doesn’t involve trade, such as aid to ‘developing’ countries to contribute to local climate-resilient adaptation measures [5].
-It’s still largely unclear what would be covered under this framework, but some have suggested applying taxes to discourage emissions, among other options [2].
-One view is that the framework should provide a way for countries to share their experiences and best practices, while the other view says that it should provide enhanced support to ‘developing’ countries, through finance and capacity-building, to implement non-market-based approaches (NMAs) [6].
+An Article 6.8 work programme was established to identify the activities that would qualify under this article.
+Some of the activities identified thus far include: the development of the non-market approaches (NMA) platform for reporting on NMAs, the promotion of knowledge sharing and best practices for the development and implementation of non-market approaches, as well as the identification of initiatives and projects that facilitate non-market approaches.

 Why is Article 6 of the Paris Agreement controversial?